danielshervheim/danielshervheim.github.io/_hidden_projects/CSCI 8980/Project 3_Report 1.md

 ## The Camera

 After each player's turn we animate the camera switching to the other side of the board.
-This reinforces that the current player has changed, and also is less jarring than a cut-and-switch transition.
+This indicates that the turn has changed, and is also less jarring than a cut-and-switch transition.

-Again we utilize the `t` parameter by deciding that when `t=0` the camera should be from the light teams perspective, and from the dark teams perspective when `t=1`.

-Unlike the pieces integrated into the model system of the engine, the camera is represented by nine vectors (position XYZ, direction XYZ, and up XYZ).
+Unlike the pieces integrated into the model system of the engine, the camera is represented by nine vectors (`position.xyz`, `direction.xyz`, and `up.xyz`).
 Since we didn't have the `translateModel()` and `rotateModel()` functions available to us, the math was a bit more complicated.

-The camera is essentially centered over the board, then moved back by a set amount, then swung in a circle (whose circumference is defined by the `t` parameter).
-The camera is then rotated to always face the center of the board.
+We reset the camera transform, and center it over the board.
+We then move the camera back in the Z direction, and essentially "swing it in a circle" around the board until it's at the correct position.
+Finally, we rotate the camera as well so it's always facing the center of the board.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sqBlhMu_UQQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-> Note how the camera moves in an arc around the center of the board, yet always faces inwards.
+> Note how the camera moves in a circle around the center of the board, and always faces inwards.